 Privacy is at the core of what we do.
-We believe in the ability to work with vendors responsibly, allowing new connections while ensuring a correct data protection and compliance with the privacy regulations.
+We believe in our ability to work responsibly with vendors, allowing new connections while ensuring proper data protection and compliance with privacy regulations.

 1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 1.2 This notice applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.

 1.4 In this notice, “we”, “us” and “our” refer to Vendict.